St. Petersburg Motorcycle Accident Attorneys

-Unfortunately, motorcyclists are more likely to have permanent disability in comparison to people who get into car accidents.
+Unfortunately, motorcyclists are more likely to have a permanent disability in comparison to people who get into car accidents.
 If your accident was caused because of someone else’s negligence, you may be eligible for compensation for your disability or even your loss of income.

 When someone is killed because of another person’s negligence or intentional action, this is referred to as wrongful death.
 This death can occur on the site of the crime or later on because of injuries sustained from the accident.
-A wrongful death lawsuit is a civil lawsuit and differs from the criminal lawsuit and charges the defendant may face.
+A wrongful death lawsuit is a civil lawsuit and differs from a criminal lawsuit and the charges the defendant may face.

 Common Injuries from a Motorcycle Accident